heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 - A unicast receiver with the following configuration:
   - Port: `9876`

+What are the commands to start the unicast emitter and receiver?

 Once the emitter is started, you should see that messages are emitted at the specified frequency in the terminal.